udf/httpy.zip/README.md

 ### Why are you running the zip command instead of doing the zipping in Python?
 I don't see any advantages to using only Python.
 Convince me and maybe I'll switch to pure Python.

+## TODO
+- A way to prevent certain directories from being zipped (perhaps a .nozip file in the directory)